privacy-scaling-explorations/maci/website/versioned_docs/version-v1.x/spec.md

 ### 2.2.
 Private key

-A private key $k$ represents a particpant's ability to broadcast or decrypt messages under an unique identity and generation of a shared key [1.9], it translates to a scalar point on the Baby Jubjub ellpitical curve.
+A private key $k$ represents a participant's ability to broadcast or decrypt messages under an unique identity and generation of a shared key [1.9], it translates to a scalar point on the Baby Jubjub elliptical curve.
 To avoid confusion with Ethereum's ECDSA encryption, MACI requires serialisation bound with the prefix `macisk.`

 #### 2.2.1.
 Serialisation